How to Grow Amaranth Flowers

 Insects and Plant Disease

 Amaranth is resistant to insects and disease.
 Mildew problems may occur in warm, humid weather.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+If insect or disease problems occur, treat problems as soon as they appear.
+Use organic or chemical insect repellents and fungicides.
+If you are going to eat the leaves or seeds, avoid chemical insect and pant disease controls.

 Related Articles